john9francis/radiation-modeling/timeSpent.md

 - Make a Python virtual environment
 - Make a plan for the project

-5/22 9:00 pm 2 hours Working on setting up GitHub and coming up with time periods for the project, setting up virtual environment.
+- 5/22 9:00 pm 2 hrs Working on setting up GitHub and coming up with time periods for the project, setting up virtual environment.
-5/23 5:50 pm  Looking for 3 research papers about LINAC machines to learn how they work
+- 5/23 5:50 pm 1 hr Research medical equipment websites to see which tools they use and researched how they work